The Japanese government is trying to find your perfect match

 "We'd like to go out for dinner first, and start our relationship little by little," said one man, on his way out the door with his new girlfriend.

--- With reporting by Keijiro Ohata
+-- With reporting by Keijiro Ohata.

-Note: Correction: A previous version of this story incorrectly described the place where 15 couples who met through dating events have since married.
-It was the prefecture of Hiroshima, not the city.